 Seek God

-1. Did God make Uzziah King of Judah prosper?
-2 Chronicles 26:5.
+1. Did God make King Uzziah of Judah prosper?
+2 Chronicles 26:5

-2. What caused God to prosper King Uzziah?
-2 Chronicles 26:4-5.
+2. Why did God prosper King Uzziah?
+Verses 4-5.

 3. Did King Uzziah remain faithful in seeking God?
-2 Chronicles 26:16-21.
+Verses 16-21.

-Gerald Flurry writes in The Former Prophets: “Uzziah enjoyed military successes and rebuilt and fortified Judah and Jerusalem.
+Pastor General Gerald Flurry writes in The Former Prophets: “Uzziah enjoyed military successes and rebuilt and fortified Judah and Jerusalem.
 But then he forgot who gave him his blessings.
 He acted presumptuously and went into the temple to burn incense on the golden altar—as if he were a priest! … For this sin, God struck Uzziah with leprosy, essentially bringing his reign to an abrupt end (verses 19-21).”

 God wants His children to prosper.
 He wants to “marvelously help” each one of us!
 But He will not prosper a rebellious child.
 The story of Uzziah teaches a powerful lesson: We must humbly seek God always if our prosperity is to be long-lasting.
-Never forget where your blessings come from, and thank God daily for them!
+Never forget where your blessings come from, and thank God daily for them.

-Keep The Law
+Keep the Law

 1. Did Hezekiah seek God wholeheartedly?
-2 Chronicles 31:20-21.
+Chronicles 31:20-21.
+Did that contribute to his prosperity?
+Verse 21.

 It is not enough to just seek God; we must seek Him with all our heart.
 That approach is guaranteed to get a response.
 Hezekiah really poured all his heart into seeking God.
 God loved this attitude, and it is why Hezekiah was so effective in turning the nation of Judah around.